-In this tutorial we will show you how to change hostname on Ubuntu 20.04 LTS.
+In this tutorial, we will show you how to change the hostname on Ubuntu 20.04 LTS.
 For those of you who didn’t know, Hostname is a label used to identify the machine and will help you to easily distinguish the server from another one.
 The hostname should be a Fully Qualified Domain Name (FQDN) and should point to the server IP address so you can access the server by using it.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-If you are ready open up your terminal and follow through this tutorial, and in less than 10 minutes you will have changed your hostname on a Ubuntu 20.04 LTS server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo

 Change Hostname on Ubuntu 20.04 LTS Focal Fossa